d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 That way a connection between two clients can always be established, even if regular NAT traversal techniques don't work.

 And even in case of relaying traffic, the root servers can't read any data from the traffic, due to the e2e encryption of the ZeroTier VL1 layer.
-But in the best case scenario the clients don't need to send their actual traffic to the ZTO root server at all because they managed to establish a direct p2p connection.
+But in the best case scenario the clients don't need to send their actual traffic to the ZeroTier root server at all because they managed to establish a direct p2p connection.

 ZeroTier runs 12 root servers which IP addresses are known to each client.
 They are called "planets".
 But you can also [set up a custom "moon" server](https://www.zerotier.com/manual/#4_4).
 >A moon is just a convenient way to add user-defined root servers to the pool.
 Users can create moons to reduce dependency on ZeroTier, Inc. infrastructure or to locate root servers closer for better performance.